Winegrowing

 Fluctuations in the wine market

-The wine market is subject to variations in demand and prices, which can have an impact on an estate's income.
-The Bordeaux wine market is currently experiencing a crisis that is having a major impact on the value of wine estates.
-The most prestigious appellations are little or not at all affected by this situation.
+The wine market is subject to variations in demand and prices that can impact the estate's income.
+The Bordeaux wine market is currently going through a crisis that is weighing heavily on the value of estates: the median DVF price of vines in the Gironde has thus fallen back to €15,434/ha in 2025, compared with more than €35,000/ha in 2020.
+The most prestigious appellations, however, are not or barely affected by this situation.